-Conditional Access Module; device that enables watching scrambled (purchased) services, CAM has a slot for smart card.
-The module is inserted into TV’s or STB’s PC Card slot.
+Conditional Access Module; device that enables watching scrambled (purchased) services, CAM has a slot for a smart card.
+The module is inserted into the PC Card slot of a TV or an STB.

 Conditional Access System; system to prevent unauthorized viewing of e.g. video material by content protection achieved by encrypting (scrambling).

-Feature that enables end-user to watch e.g. previous series episodes (via IP).
+Feature that enables end-user to watch e.g. previous episodes of a series (via IP).

-Content Delivery (/Distribution) Network; optimizes content (e.g. video) accessibility globally, by geologically distributed servers, which usually includes load balancing, analytics and artificial intelligence.
+Content Delivery (/Distribution) Network; optimizes content (e.g. video) accessibility globally by geologically distributed servers, usually including load balancing, analytics and artificial intelligence.

 Content Management System; assists with storage and organization and makes it possible to share e.g. video assets on different platforms.

-Customer Relationship Management; required for subscription-based services (i.e. VOD) for identifying customer.
+Customer Relationship Management; required for subscription-based services (i.e. VOD

 Cascading Style Sheets; describes the presentation of an HTML document.

-Connected TV; is any television set used to stream video over the internet.
+Connected TV; any television set used to stream video over the internet.

 Dynamic Adaptive Streaming over HTTP; an adaptive bitrate streaming technique that enables high quality streaming of media content over the internet using HTTP.